giz-berlin/keycloak-role-authenticator/Readme.md

 [![pipeline status](https://rechenknecht.net/giz/keycloak/role-authenticator/badges/master/pipeline.svg)](https://rechenknecht.net/giz/keycloak/role-authenticator/-/commits/master)

 This simple module allows authenticating for a Keycloak role before handing over the authentication flow back to a client.
-For example, you can allow access to an application only for a single group.
+For example, you can allow access to an application only for a single role.
+It is inspired by [`auth-require-role-authenticator`](https://github.com/thomasdarimont/keycloak-extension-playground/tree/master/auth-require-role-extension).

 In contrast to the built-in `User Role Authenticator` this authenticator does not require you to create an own flow for every client which might have a different user set.
 This module allows you to add one role per client and assign users to those specific roles while having only central authentication flows.
 Additionally, with this module you can set a specific error message per client to let your users know, why they are not able to login.